FairnessResearch/Fairness-testing-of-Autonomous-Driving-Systems/README.md

   bash "./evaluation/scripts/table_figure/table8.sh"
   ```

-Similarly, to generate the results for Table 6, Figure 1, and Figure 2 in RQ1, as well as Table 7, Figure 4, and Table 8 in RQ2, you can repeat the execution and change the paths accordingly, then record the output results.
-To ensure the reproducibility of the results presented in <u>Section 4</u>, we have provided a "scripts input guideline" in the "generate_scripts" folder.
-This folder contains various script files, such as `fig1_fig2_table6_scripts.txt`, `fig4_scripts.txt`, `fig5_scripts.txt`, `table7_scripts.txt`, and `table8_scripts.txt`, which will aid in generating and recording the corresponding results accurately.

-All the recorded results, including those for RQ1 and RQ2, will be conveniently presented in the "Results" directory.

-Additionally,  we also include the necessary scripts in "fig 3" directory to generate Figure 3 from our paper.
-These scripts are available in the "fig 3" folder.
+Additionally, we have included the necessary scripts in the `./evaluation/scripts/fig 3` directory to generate Figure 3 from our paper.
+These scripts can be found in the `./evaluation/scripts/fig 3` folder.

+All the organized results, including those for RQ1 and RQ2, will be conveniently presented in the "Results" directory.

 ### 3. Scenario Split

-The scripts `contrast-rms.py` serve the purpose of partitioning images into five distinct contrast levels, respectively.
+The scripts `contrast-rms.py` serve the purpose of partitioning images into three distinct contrast levels, respectively.
 These scripts encompass the computation methods such as RMS contrast used for dividing the datasets.
-As part of our efforts, we have already organized all the images into their respective categories and made them accessible in the "Dataset" part, which already provided the source link.
+As part of our efforts, we have already organized all the images into their respective categories and made them accessible in the "dataset" part, which already provided the source link.

 ## Results